grauwoelfchen/podstakannik/README.md

 clean          Clean up
-coverage       Generate coverage report of tests [alias: cov] help           Display this message package        Create package test:all       Run all unit tests [alias: test] verify:all     Check code using all verify:xxx targets [alias: verify]
+coverage       Generate coverage report of tests [alias: cov] help           Display this message install        Install a debug target into the directory same with cargo package        Create package test:all       Run all unit tests [alias: test] verify:all     Check code using all verify:xxx targets [alias: verify]